 Symposium 2010: A Critical Juncture: Human Rights & U.S. Standing in the World Under the Obama Administration

-TLCP's 2010 Symosium has concluded and we thank everyone who made it a great success.
+TLCP's 2010 Symposium has concluded and we thank everyone who made it a great success.

 The Symposium attracted the attention and participation of authors and practitioners in the forefront of academic literature and on the cutting edge in their respective professional fields.
 TLCP, ILS, and were honored to provide a forum for such distinguished guests.